KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-SNCF by jvanoost](https://github.com/jvanoost/MMM-SNCF)

+1. The repository URL returns a 301 status code, indicating it has been moved.
+Please verify the new location and update the module list if necessary.
-1. Typo: Found `Magic Mirror` in file `MMM-SNCF.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-SNCF.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-3. Recommendation: The README seems not to have an update section (like `## Update`).
+4. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-4. Recommendation: The README seems not to have clone instructions.
+5. Recommendation: The README seems not to have clone instructions.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation: There is no CHANGELOG file.
+7. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-7. Recommendation: There is no CODE_OF_CONDUCT file.
+8. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-8. Recommendation: There is no dependabot configuration file.
+9. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-SnmpIntSpeed by irsheep](https://github.com/irsheep/MMM-SnmpIntSpeed)